jhudsy/chesspredict/README.md

 ## The network and underlying system, suggestions for improvements.

 The input to the system is a 40x135 element tensor representing all of one color's moves within a game, together with some additional elements.
 Each of the 40 elements represents a single move by that color (i.e., we consider only the first 40 moves of the game.
 This parameter is tunable via `NUM_MOVES` in `config.py`).
 The 136 elements of the tensor are as follows.
   - The first 64 elements are the position of each piece before the move on the chessboard recast as a 1-D array.
-Each piece is a different integer, and the player and opponent  colors have different values too (irrespective of whether the player is white or black). _Investigating whether flipping the board for the different colors may aid the model via `board.mirror()` is left for the future_.
+Each piece is a different integer, and the player and opponent  colors have different values too (irrespective of whether the player is white or black).
   - The second 64 elements are the positions of each piece after the move is made, as per the above.
   - Element 128 (as we're 0 indexed) is the current move number divided by 2, i.e., the number of full moves so far.
   - Element 129 is the current player's time before the move is made.